 Shhhhhh, I have a secret and you mustn’t tell anyone.
 Especially don’t tell my family and neighbours.
 I want them to be pleasantly surprised.
 I buried some treasure and everyone has to wait about 6 months to see what it is.

 Hairdressing is in my blood.
 My maternal great-grandmother and great-aunts were all hairdressers.
 For some strange reason I love to cut hair, plants, almost anything.
 Are we born to be who we are and what we do or is the path altered along the way?

 Once a party of two takes place in my home, a super duper clean-up is required.
 This is when I usually find what I call, cups in the corner.
 Those are the random items left over in the strangest of places in or around your home – like a foreign object in your space.

 We all have the power to be happy.
 Life will always throw your curves and spitballs, but it should be your own will from within to try and be happy.
 One way to easily be happy is to do something wonderful for someone else.
 When you do good for others, good will come to you.
 Try it.

 Have you ever spent a day without a watch on?
 Ask yourself this question: Does time control you or do you control your time?
 For me, I control my time, but I lose myself in it always – which makes me late, all the time!

 Sometimes making greater attempts to work in the positive will yield more positive.
 Doing good things to or for others will bring happiness to you and the world.
 Good usually breeds more good.
 Do some good!

 Years ago, I had an aunt who was excellent at cutting discount coupons out of newspapers and magazines.
 As a child I frequently asked her what she was doing and how she saved money by doing it.
-She told me that she was playing the “Store Game”.
-My aunt was playing a game that retail stores and product manufactures had set up.
+She said she was playing the “Store Game”.
+My aunt was playing a purchasing game retail stores and product manufactures had set up.
 If she played it well, she saved a lot of money.
 Also, the more often she played, the more money she saved.